 Hooves thundered.
 Earth shook.
 The run had begun.
 One of the mozos stopped the group, instructing them to “Wait for the surge of people near the paddock!”
 That, he told them, gave a good sign of where the bulls were.

-Bell noticed that the walls of the buildings to her left and her right were blank, with nowhere to grab onto if the bulls got too close.
+Gray noticed that the walls of the buildings to his left and his right were blank, with nowhere to grab onto if the bulls got too close.

-“I’m not waiting for ‘the surge’!” she shouted to her friends and broke into a sprint.
+“I’m not waiting for ‘the surge’!” he shouted to his friends and broke into a sprint.

 They bolted, legs pumped, and lungs burned.
 The crowd's roar was a backdrop to their gasps for air.